The Center for Freedom and Western Civilization is home to the following forums of academic research and discussion.

 Forum on Race and Public Policy

-The Program on Race and Public Policy is directed by Nina Moore, professor of political science.
+The Forum on Race and Public Policy is directed by Nina Moore, professor of political science.